Introduction to “The Future Is Handmade” — A Craftsmanship Mini-Documentary Film

 A Dutch archaeologist finds artisans and thought leaders who are redefining craft, skill and, ultimately, the real meaning of a knowledge economy.

-One day in December, 2003, when he was a young archaeology student, Maikel Kuijpers was attending a workshop, at the Netherlands’ National Museum of Antiquities, and was handed a sword made during the Bronze Age.
-The workmanship of the ancient weapon immediately captured him.
+One day in December, 2003, when he was a young archaeology student, Maikel Kuijpers was attending a workshop at the Netherlands’ National Museum of Antiquities, and was handed a sword made during the Bronze Age.
+The workmanship evident in the old weapon immediately captured him.
 “The lines, the details, the fine balance when holding it,” he recalls.
-“The attention put into its making was still resonating 3,000 years later.”
+“The attention put into its making was still resonating three thousand years later.”

-Kuijpers realized that this ancient weapon posed enough questions about the nature of knowledge—how it’s produced over time, and why knowledge matters—that it could inspire a long-term program of study.
-Over the next 15 years, as he developed a Masters thesis on metalworking technology, Kuijpers thought about almost nothing else.
-His journey took him from excavation sites and artisans’ studios to the heights of academia, eventually earning him a PhD in Archaeology from none other than Cambridge University.
+Kuijpers realized that this ancient tool posed enough questions about the nature of knowledge—how it’s produced over time, and why knowledge matters—that it could inspire a long-term program of study.
+Over the next 15 years, as he developed a master’s thesis on metalworking technology, Kuijpers thought about almost nothing else.
+His journey took him from excavation sites and artisans’ studios to the heights of academia, eventually earning him a Ph.D. in Archaeology from Cambridge University.

 During his explorations, Kuijpers was continually surprised by what he saw in the workshops he visited.
 “When you watch artisans at work,” he told me, “in a strange way it’s very calming.”
 Time after time, Kuijpers noticed a lack of stress in these workshops.
 One reason, he concluded, is that when people are working with their hands, quality can’t be rushed; nor can it be faked.
 “Masters don’t need to say they’re the masters—it’s obvious in the work.”

-He also noticed an atmosphere of order, which seemed to arise from a shared sense of the hierarchy in these workshops.
+He also noticed an atmosphere of order, which seemed to arise from a shared sense of the hierarchy among the artisans.
 “I’m Dutch,” he says, “and we pride ourselves in having a very egalitarian society, so we don’t generally see hierarchy as a good thing.”
 Much of that view, he believes, comes from the very different atmosphere that tends to dominate white-collar offices, where there is often confusion about whether the boss really deserves to be in charge.
 “In an artisan’s workshop, it’s perfectly clear who the master is, and where everyone else stands on the hierarchy of skill.”

 The power structure that hierarchy created inside artisan workshops left Kuijpers feeling surprisingly impressed, and hopeful that we can somehow find a way to spread its virtues.
 “It’s more stable, more easily accepted,” he told me.
 “It’s very clear, and it exists outside of social influences.”

-Throughout Kuijpers’ film, one expert after another talks about the vital skills and virtues that have been lost as work has drifted further and further away from hands-on expertise.
+Throughout Kuijpers’ film, one expert after another talks about the vital skills and time-honored principles that have been lost as work has drifted further and further away from hands-on expertise.
 Granted, high-level skills obviously remain a prerequisite for all kinds of modern professions—law, various kinds of writing, and the analytical sciences, just to name a few.
-The point this film makes is that fine craftsmanship involves a richer variety.
+This film argues, however, that fine craftsmanship involves a richer variety.

-To achieve real mastery, says Trevor Marchand, professor of Social Anthropology at the University of London, artisans must use “the mind and the body, with their full sensory apparatus.”
+To achieve real mastery, says Trevor Marchand, Professor of Social Anthropology at SOAS University of London, artisans must use “the mind and the body, with their full sensory apparatus.”
 Work of this kind intertwines an artisan’s physical knowledge and intellectual knowledge, Marchand argues.
 And that leads to tangible accomplishments that can be more fulfilling than desk work, no matter how many fancy digital tools are employed.

 But all is not gloom and doom.
 Kuijpers believes that if we can redefine craftsmanship and skill in a form that’s built for the future, instead of being simply a nostalgic eulogy to the past, we can create a new culture of excellence.